 Dutch law requires Large Companies to pursue a policy of having at least 30% of the seats on both the management board and supervisory board held by men and at least 30% of the seats on the management board and supervisory board held by women, each to the extent these seats are held by natural persons.
 Under Dutch law, this is referred to as a well-balanced allocation of seats.
-This allocation of seats will be taken into account in connection with the following actions: (i) the appointment, or nomination for the appointment, of Managing Directors and Supervisory Directors; (ii) drafting the criteria for the size and composition of the Management Board and Supervisory Board, as well as the designation, appointment, recommendation and nomination for appointment of Supervisory Directors; and (iii) drafting the criteria for the Supervisory Directors.
-These statutory rules on gender diversity have automatically lapsed on 1 January 2016.
-At the date of this Document it is unclear whether these rules will be renewed.
-The Dutch Minister of Education, Culture and Science will inform the Dutch parliament in Q4 2016 in this regard.
+This allocation of seats will be taken into account in connection with the following actions: (i) the appointment, or nomination for the appointment, of members of the management board; (ii) drafting the criteria for the size and composition of the supervisory board, as well as the designation, appointment, recommendation and nomination for appointment of supervisory board members; and (iii) drafting the criteria for the non-executive directors, as well as nomination, appointment and recommendation of non-executive directors.
+This rule was a temporary measure and automatically ceased to have effect on 1 January 2016.
+Notwithstanding, on 23 March 2016, the responsible Dutch Minister has submitted a legislative proposal to the Dutch Parliament in which it is proposed to reinstate this rule and extend its application until 1 January 2020.

 The Company currently does not meet these gender diversity targets nor will it after the appointment of the new Supervisory Directors as described under 'Supervisory Directors' above.
-The Company will explain in its 2015 annual report (i) why the seats are not allocated in a well-balanced manner as aforesaid; (ii) how the Company has attempted to achieve a well-balanced allocation; and (iii) how the Company aims to achieve a wellbalanced allocation in the future.

-Liability and Insurance of the members of the Management Board and the Supervisory board
+Liability and Insurance of the members of the Management Board and the Supervisory board Liability

-Liability